Gerard (1983, 48.31) ***/TT

 For some indefinable reason, as it's stylistically identical to its predecessors, 2000's The Ruins of a Glass Fortress is a definite step up; perhaps Egawa has learned how to get the best out of his chosen style?
 The ten-minute The Edge Of Darkness is possibly the album's highpoint, but most of it's a definite improvement on their '90s work.
 Plenty of samplotron, too, notably the heavy-duty string part on Time Paradox.
 2002's Sighs of the Water is another 'standard' Gerard album, although its opening salvo (slow, stately) briefly fools the listener into thinking they might've broadened their horizons slightly.
 No such luck, sadly, as the rest of the disc amply demonstrates, although anyone who likes their previous several releases is bound to like this one.
 Reasonable levels of samplotron, the most notable sections being the flute solo in Keep A Memory Green (also the part that completely gives the sample game away) and the strings on the closing title track.

-2004's Power of Infinity repeats the formula; the band are at their best when writing instrumentals, Alex Brunori (from '80s Italian band Leviathan) guests on most tracks, although, to be honest, I feel the album might have been better without his contributions, but if that's what the band wants...
+2004's Power of Infinity repeats the formula, with one major difference.
+The band are at their best when writing instrumentals, so getting vocalist Alex Brunori (from '80s Italian band Leviathan) to guest on most tracks probably wasn't their best move.
 The quality of the material varies, with opening instrumental Caravan On The Moon and closing three-parter Blue World probably being the best, dragging the album's rating up half a star.
 Fakeotron on most tracks (given away by some solo sections), with a couple of solo string parts, without swamping the album, unlike so many sample users.

 See: Novela | Keyboards Triangle | Arsnova